danielzmbp/NLP4Pheno/README.md

-# NLP4Pheno: a pipeline for phenotype prediction using natural languague processing on the PubMed Corpus and genome analysis
+# NLP4Pheno: a pipeline for phenotype prediction using natural language processing on the PubMed Corpus and genome analysis

 This repository contains the code to reproduce the analyses from the paper: [Integrating natural language processing and genome analysis enables accurate bacterial phenotype prediction](https://doi.org/10.1101/2024.12.07.627346).

-The repository consists of a series of Snakemake pipelines, scripts and notebooks to download and process data, train models for Named Entity Recognition (NER) and Relation Extration (RE), and analyze results.
+The repository consists of a series of Snakemake pipelines, scripts and notebooks to download and process data, train models for Named Entity Recognition (NER) and Relation Extraction (RE), and analyze results.
 To reproduce, first adjust `config.yaml` to match your particular setup.

 ## Install python environments
 To reproduce this analysis, first create the necessary Python environments:
 ```
+mamba env create -f envs/base.yml
+mamba env create -f envs/torch.yml
+mamba env create -f envs/xgb.yml
-mamba env create -n envs/*.yaml
+mamba env create -f envs/l.yml
 ```
 ## Create PubMed Corpus (PMC)